Hole doping and electronic correlations in Cr-substituted BaFe$_{2}$As$_{2}$: Results and discussion

-In Figs. \ref{fig:band-comp}$(c)$-$(e)$, the evolution of the hole pockets is presented.
+More specifically, in Figs. \ref{fig:band-comp}$(c)$-$(e)$, the Cr-dependent evolution of the hole pockets is presented.
 The tendency of increasing hole pockets is clear for all bands as is indeed observable by direct inspection of the band measurements (Fig. \ref{fig:overview}).
 Figs. \ref{fig:band-comp}$(f)$-$(h)$ present the electron pockets evolution.
 The measurements along $\Gamma X$ in Fig. \ref{fig:band-comp}$(g)$ show a weak Cr-dependency.
-In the case of Figs. \ref{fig:band-comp}$(f)$ and $(h)$, the reconstructed bands from the Fermi maps have lower resolution, due to the electron analyzer collection mode, and even with second derivative analysis the data are not as clear and well-defined as those obtained from the band maps.
-This is shown in the two panels of Fig. \ref{fig:band-comp}$(i)$, wherein representative second derivative data of this band reconstruction is presented.
-How these bands behave as a function of Cr cannot be grasped by direct inspection.
+In the case of Figs. \ref{fig:band-comp}$(f)$ and $(h)$, the reconstructed bands from the Fermi maps have lower resolution, due to the electron analyzer collection mode, and even with second derivative analysis the data are not as well-defined as those obtained from the band maps.
+This is illustrated in the two panels of Fig. \ref{fig:band-comp}$(i)$, wherein representative second derivative data of this band reconstruction is presented.

 To better visualize the band evolution, we can study the Fermi vectors $k_{F}$ as a function of Cr content and compare the results with the theoretically calculated values.
 The Fermi vectors are the momentum points where a certain band crosses the Fermi level, characterizing the pocket sizes and their respective increasing/decreasing associated with effective charge doping.
 In Fig. \ref{fig:band-comp}$(j)$, the filled circles show the experimental $k_{F}$ values of the hole bands, and the dashed lines represent the theoretical results, extracted from the Fermi surfaces of Figs. \ref{fig:DMFT-FS}$(d)$-$(f)$.
 The experimental data seems to follow the predicted trend, with excellent agreement observed in the case of the outer hole pocket of $d_{xy}$ main character.
-Due to the multiband aspect of the electronic structure, it is hard to disentangle the contributions of the inner and middle hole pockets of $d_{xz/yz}$ main character, and the agreement is not as good.
+Due to the multiband nature of the electronic structure, it is hard to disentangle the contributions of the inner and middle hole pockets of $d_{xz/yz}$ main orbital character, and the agreement is not as good.
 Nevertheless, the trend stands and we can affirm that the VCA calculation correctly describes the effective hole doping and hole pocket increasing.